drnc/rmgradient/README.rst

 The smoothness of the background model approximation can be controlled.

-In case the input image contains an embedded color profile, *rmgradient* copies it in the output image.
+If present in the input image,
-It also copies the datetime and orientation tags.
+*rmgradient* copies exif tags, date and time information, GPS tag and embedded color profile in the output image.

 How to run
 ==========